 09:04 – Know where you’re headed

 Charlie “Tremendous” Jones, famed businessman and author, once said, “You will be the same person in five years as you are today except for the people you meet and the books you read.”
 When I was little, my mother heard this saying and adapted it a little bit.
 She used to tell me, “Son, where you’ll be five years from now is determined by the books you read and the people you associate with today.”
 Well, both Charlie and my mother realized that people can plan for the future.
 We can cast a broad idea for what we want to accomplish and make it happen.

 Feeling overwhelmed by strategic planning?
-Our FREE Strategic Planning Worksheet can help!
+Our downloadable Strategic Planning Worksheet can help!

 Since we’re dealing with strategic planning, I’d like to modify Mr. Jones’s words and my mother’s saying.
 I’d say that where your company will be in five years is dramatically affected by the strategic planning you do today.
 No matter how you say it, the outlook is vital.